Valonia (alga): Economic products and uses

 Production of levulinic acid from Valonia aegagropila and another Cladophorales, Chaetomorpha linum, were also explored and developed in recent years.
 Using an acid-catalyzed conversion, Valonia aegagropila were studied as a potential source for levulinic acid.
 The results were promising, achieving 16 wt% from V. aegagropila, calculated with respect to the initial dried biomass.
 This supports the potential use of the macroalgae as starting feedstocks for renewable biofuels that addresses natural resource and environmental issues.

 Amino acids such as alanine, glutamine, methionine, proline, asparagine among others, as well as minerals such as calcium (Ca), magnesium (Mg), sodium (Na), potassium (K), and chlorine (Cl), were also found in Valonia, specifically Valonia fastigiata.

-Furthermore, unsaturated fatty acids where shown to be high of concentration in Valonia aegagropila, together with other macroalgae (Agarophyton tenuistipitatum, and brown seaweeds (Pheaophyta).
-Unsaturated fatty acids are healthy fats that can be utilized for medicinal applications, e.g. improving cholesterol levels, reduce inflammations, and stabilize heart rhythms among others.
+Furthermore, relatively high content of unsaturated fatty acids were found within Valonia aegagropila along with other macroalgae including red algae (Agarophyton tenuistipitatum) and brown seaweeds (Pheaophyta).
+Unsaturated fatty acids are healthy fats that can be utilized for medicinal applications such as improving cholesterol levels, reduce inflammations, and stabilize heart rhythms among others.